 The only valid use of a Unit instance is to be referenced by the unit property of a ValueType stereotype.
 See the non-normative model library in E.5 for an optional way to specify more comprehensive definitions of units and quantity kinds as part of systems of units and systems of quantities.
 The name of a Unit, its definitionURI, or other means may be used to link individual units to additional sources of documentation such as this optional model library.

-- symbol: String [0..1]

-Short symbolic name of the unit.

-- description: String [0..1] Textual description of the unit.

-- definitionURI: String [0..1] URI that references an external definition of the unit.
+definitionURI : String [0..1]description : String [0..1]symbol : String [0..1]

-- quantityKind: QuantityKind [0..]
+• quantityKind : QuantityKind [0..]